Values and valuation workshop

 - The Future Water Challenge, Jean Spencer, Director of Regulation, Anglian Water.
 JeanSpencer_NexusNetworkWorkshop28Nov2014

-- First up after lunch was Dr Rob Fish, from the University of Exeter, talking about ‘Economic valuation in context: Insights from an experiment in public dialogue’.
+- Dr Rob Fish, from the University of Exeter, talking about ‘Economic valuation in context: Insights from an experiment in public dialogue’.
 Download the pdf of his talk RobFish_NexusNetworkWorkshop28Nov2014

 - Professor Chris Starmer, University of Nottingham, spoke on ‘Imprecision and measurement of economic values’.
 Download the pdf of his talk ChrisStarmer_NexusNetworkWorkshop28Nov2014